 I can barely put into words how devastating her sudden, unthinkable loss has been for me.
 Ginny was truly the unifying spirit, the pulse of our home, and when her overworked little heart slowed and finally stopped, so did the familiar rhythm of our house.

 It has taken eighteen months for me to be able to write this.
 I still grieve for her every day, and I believe our other cats do as well.
 Peanut is more affectionate toward us, more needy and more nervous, because his constant companion from age four weeks is gone.
 Max has become more of a bully, and Penny's outside-the-box behavior has worsened in response.

-Ginny's confident presence was a balancing, stabilizing energy.
-Our family will never be quite the same.
+Ginny knew she was Top Cat in our house; her confident presence radiated a balancing, stabilizing energy.
+Without it, our family will never be quite the same.